cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 * All infrastructure and code management is handled within the Dynamics portal.

 #### Negative
-* Out of the box, CRM forms are targetted for sales, marketting and support so a lot of work would need to be done to repurpose and restyle whats available.
+* Out of the box, CRM forms are targetted for sales, marketting and support so additional work is required to repurpose and restyle whats available.
 * Increases vendor lock in - frontend code is stored within the CRM system.
-* Not clear if a fully custom journey is possible, and if so, how difficult it would be to build (what level of custom coding woudl be required?)
+* Without indepth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding woudl be required?).

 ## Links
 [Deliver web engagement experiences with Dynamics 365 Portals](https://docs.microsoft.com/en-us/dynamics365/portals/administer-manage-portal-dynamics-365)